Agborbright/Agborbright/README.md

 ### I'm looking to collaborate on
 - fraud data
-- sales data

 ### Ask me about
-- fraud analysis prevention
+- fraud analysis and prevention

 ### Reach me via
 - 📬 brightagbor@yahoo.com